What If One Salon Visit Could End Your Daily Fight With Vero Beach Humidity?

 What Is Actually Happening Inside Your Hair When Keratin Breaks Down?

 Your hair is built from a protein called keratin.
 Think of it like a brick wall.
-When that wall is solid, your hair feels smooth, reflects light, and behaves the way you want it to.
-But every time you color, every morning you flat iron, every afternoon you spend at the beach or the pool, you're pulling bricks out of that wall.
+When that wall is solid, your hair feels smooth, reflects light, and behaves the way you want.
+Every time you color, every morning you flat iron, every afternoon at the beach or the pool, you pull bricks out of that wall.

 Those missing bricks are literal gaps in your hair cuticle.
 That's where frizz lives.
 That's where humidity sneaks in and puffs everything up.
 That's why your blowout lasts two hours instead of two days.

 A professional keratin treatment puts those bricks back.
-We apply a keratin protein formula directly into the hair shaft, and then we use controlled heat to seal it in place.
+We apply a keratin protein formula directly into the hair shaft, then use controlled heat to seal it in place.
 The cuticle flattens down.
 The surface becomes smooth.
-And your hair gets genuinely stronger, not just temporarily coated.
+Your hair gets stronger, not just coated.
+If you want the fuller science, we cover more of it in our full keratin treatment breakdown.

 Should You Get a Keratin Treatment or a Brazilian Blowout?

-This is the question I hear the most at our Beachland Boulevard studio, and I get why.
+This is the question I hear the most on Beachland Boulevard, and I get why.
 The names get thrown around like they're the same thing, but they do very different jobs.
-I always tell clients to think about their end goal first.
+Start with your end goal.

-A keratin treatment makes more sense when your hair is thick, coarse, or resistant to styling.
-When you want a noticeably straighter, smoother result.
-When your hair has real damage that needs protein rebuilding.
-And when you want results that hold strong for three to four months.
+A keratin treatment makes more sense when your hair is thick or coarse, when you want a noticeably straighter and smoother finish, when your hair has real damage that needs rebuilding, and when you want results that hold for three to four months.

-A Brazilian Blowout fits better when you want to keep your natural texture but lose the frizz.
-When your hair is fine and you're worried about it going flat.
-When you color your hair and want that color locked in.
-And when you need same-day wash-and-go flexibility.
+A Brazilian Blowout fits better when you want to keep your natural texture but lose the frizz, when your hair is fine and you're worried about flatness, when you color your hair and want that color locked in, and when you need same-day wash-and-go flexibility.

-Neither one is "better."
+Neither is "better."
 They're different tools.
-That's why your consultation matters so much, because I need to touch your hair, look at it under the light, and understand what your actual morning looks like before I recommend anything.
+That's why your consultation matters.
+I need to touch your hair, look at it under the light, and understand what your morning routine actually looks like before I recommend anything.

 Can We Talk Honestly About the Safety Concerns?

 I'm not going to dance around this because you deserve a straight answer.
 The reason keratin treatments got a bad reputation comes down to one word: formaldehyde.
-Some older formulas, and honestly some products still on shelves today, use formaldehyde or ingredients that release formaldehyde gas when heated.
-The health risks are real.
-Studies have connected frequent exposure to chemical straightening treatments with serious long-term health concerns, and that's not something I take lightly.
+Some older formulas, and some products still on shelves today, use formaldehyde or ingredients that release formaldehyde gas when heated.
+The health risks are real, and I don't take that lightly.

-Here's what bothers me about this industry sometimes.
-Products will say "formaldehyde-free" right on the label, but when you heat them up, they still release those gases.
+Here's what bothers me about this industry.
+Products will say "formaldehyde-free" on the label, but when you heat them up, they still release those gases.
 I've seen it.
 I've smelled it in other salons.
 And it makes me angry because clients trust us.

-At our studio, we made a decision a long time ago that we would never put speed or profit ahead of someone's health.
-We invested in proper ventilation for our treatment area.
-We source our keratin formulas exclusively through trusted professional partners like L'Oréal Professionnel, and I personally review every ingredient list before a product touches a client's hair.
+At our studio, we made a decision a long time ago that we would never put speed or profit ahead of anyone's health.
+We ventilate the treatment area properly.
+We source our keratin formulas through trusted professional partners like L'Oréal Professionnel, and I personally review every ingredient list before a product touches a client's hair.

 What If Your Hair Is Already Damaged and You're Not Sure It Can Handle a Treatment?

-This is where I put my "hair detective" hat on, and it's my favorite part of consultations.
-When someone sits in my chair and tells me their hair feels like straw, or it snaps when they brush it, or it just won't hold a style anymore, the first thing I do is a full tactile assessment.
+This is where I put my hair-detective hat on, and it's my favorite part of consultations.
+When someone tells me their hair feels like straw, or it snaps when they brush it, or it just won't hold a style anymore, the first thing I do is a full tactile assessment.

 - I section the hair and feel the texture from root to tip.